ansys/pylumerical/doc/source/contributing.rst

 If required, you can call the style commands (`black`_, `isort`_, `flake8`_) or unit testing ones (`pytest`_) from the command line.
-However, this doesn't guarantee that your project is being tested in an isolated environment, which is the reason why tools like `tox`_ exist.
+However, this doesn't guarantee that your project is being tested in an isolated environment, which is the reason to consider using `tox`_.

 .. vale on